aau-daisy/solvedb/README.md

 ## Getting Started

+Try-out SolveDB (with all its solvers) quickly by downloading this pre-configured [SolveDB Lubuntu Image](https://drive.google.com/file/d/0BztSwe5YpUt7aGliOWtUaFRlOHc/view), and then running it on [Virtual Box](https://www.virtualbox.org).

-These instructions will get you a copy of SolveDB (with all pre-installed solvers) up and running on your local machine for development and testing purposes.
+Alternativelly, the instructions below explain how to get a copy of SolveDB (with all pre-installed solvers) up and running on your local machine from its source code.

 ### Prerequisites